and welcome to our German Word of the Day. This time we will have a look at the meaning of:

 - Während meiner Präsentation sind die Leute eingeschlafen.

 - Ich bin sauer, weil du, während ich den Abwasch gemacht habe, nur dumm rumgesessen hast.

-But not only währen had a hard time with the competition of dauern.
-The old English dūren was outshone too, sales plummeted, factories had to close and Eventually the English decided that rather than copying the Germans they would have to come up with a completely whole new approach… and they did.
-In 1743 they presented the Ford 2 Take which was a huge success.
-And duren was soon forgotten.
+Now, while the Germans were huge dauern-fanboys, the Brits didn’t like it all that much and decided to just use to take [time], while duren was soon forgotten.
 Only the verb, that is.
 There are a bunch of words based on this root.
 The most obvious one is duration which would be die Dauer in German.
 Then, there is the verb to endure which still has the whole lasting idea in it.
 But the most fascinating word is… during.
 Think about it.

 - During the day,….

 Sounds like an everyday phrase.
 But it is nothing but a regular -ing-form with a weird sentence structure… a poetic one… or at least it seems poetic to me.
 Let me embarrass myself real quick:

 And as I entered the God-forsaken borough,

 I saw plenty I didn’t expect to see